-Electricity

-Repair Category 1

-Notes No significant defects were apparent.
+Electricity Repair Category 1 Notes The electrical system appears of a standard pattern.
+No recent testing was noted.
 The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.